lauradecc/game-project/README.md

 ### Description

-**Free The Pug** is a laberinth videogame in which the player has to move the main character in order to rescue the pug from the enemies, who will take a live from the player if they touch him.
+**Free The Pug** is a tile-based videogame in which the player has to move the main character through a laberinth in order to rescue the pug from the enemies, who will take a live from the player if they touch him.

 ### Usage